What is SHAKEN/STIR?

 Robocalling, a method for delivering automated voice messages through computerized phone calls, can be useful for communicating critical information to a broad audience quickly.
 However, it has increasingly become a favorite tool amongst fraudsters and scammers for swindling people out of personal information or tricking them into taking harmful actions, especially as robotic voice recordings continue to sound more and more human.

-When will SHAKEN/STIR be implemented in Canada?
+When was SHAKEN/STIR implemented in Canada?

 As a Telnyx customer, what does this mean for you?